elmasy-com/columbus-server/README.md

 ## Usage

-By default Columbus returns only the subdomain in a JSON syring array:
+By default Columbus returns only the subdomain in a JSON string array:
 ```bash
 curl 'https://columbus.elmasy.com/lookup/github.com'
 ```